Click on the link below to go directly to any of the following sections:

 Apply for a New Investigator Award

 Students and recent graduates (with less than 5 years since graduation) are eligible to apply for the New Investigator Award during abstract submission.
-New Investigator Awards are given to one applicant per track.
+A total of five (5) New Investigator Awards will be given at CAHR 2018; one to each of the four traditional tracks (basic, clinical, social, epidemiology and public health), and an additional award to a presenter in the Key Populations category.
 Applicants will be reviewed during their presentation, and the recipient announced on the final day of the Conference.
 The recipient will receive a $1,000 prize.

 Applicants must apply for the New Investigator Award at the time of abstract submission.
 If you are interested in applying for the award, please select “Yes” in the New Investigator Award section of the abstract submission site.
 Please note that an applicant cannot win this award more than once but two applicants are permitted to share the award.